 The Simple Gifts Project donated “Smile bags” to the Della Penna Pediatric Center.
 These gift bags, to be distributed to young patients by Doylestown Hospital staff, include craft supplies, stickers, and/or a book or toy to help relieve some of the anxiety of being at the hospital.

-Simply Fresh by McCaffrey’s hosted their 3rd annual Fight Cancer Day on October 17th, 2018.
+Simply Fresh by McCaffrey’s hosted their 4th annual Fight Cancer Day on October 23, 2019.
 They offered in-store specials and raffle prizes to the community and donated five percent of that day’s net sales.
-McCaffrey’s presented a check for $3,900 to benefit Doylestown Health’s Cancer Institute.
+McCaffrey’s presented a check for more than $2,300 to benefit Doylestown Health’s Cancer Institute.

 CB West and CB East girls’ soccer teams held their annual “Kick for Pink” event on September 26, 2018 at War Memorial Field at CB West.
 This year, representatives from the two teams presented a check for $3,935 to support breast cancer patients at Doylestown Health’s Cancer Institute.

-Smith’s Auto & Truck Service organized a breast cancer awareness fundraiser during the month of October.
+Smith’s Auto & Truck Service organized a breast cancer awareness fundraiser throughout October 2018.
 For each state inspection during the month, Smiths Auto & Truck Service donated $25 to Doylestown Health.
 Smith’s Auto & Truck Service presented Doylestown Health’s Cancer Institute with a check for $4,100 benefiting the Breast Cancer Fund.